 - In Aladdin, Princess Jasmine meets Aladdin when she runs away to avoid being forced to marry.
 It doesn't last long.

 - We're Back!
-A Dinosaur's Story features Louie, a Circus Runaway, joined by Cecila, whose parents aren't there for her, and the dinosaurs.
+A Dinosaur's Story features Louie, a Circus Runaway, joined by Cecila, whose parents are never there for her, and the dinosaurs.

 - Baby Lickety-Split in My Little Pony: The Movie after the other ponies go too hard on her too many times.
 There's even a song about it:

 "I'll go it alone!..."

 - In Inside Out, Riley almost becomes this when Anger, under the assumption that Riley can create new core memories if she returns to her old home in Minnesota, plants the idea in her head to run away from home.
 Anger eventually realizes his mistake and tries to remove the idea, but the control panel locks down, as neither Anger, Fear, nor Disgust have the ability to sway Riley from her decision.
 Its only the timely return of Sadness, and her ability to remove the idea, that causes Riley, already on the bus to leave, to suddenly feel pangs of guilt and return home, horrified at what she almost did.
 Fortunately, her parents fully understand.